 In the last section, we noted that the Date and Time configuration settings have changed from Drupal 6 to Drupal 7.
 Let's look into the changes in more detail.

 The first tab on the Date and time settings page allows you to configure the date types that are available within the system.
 By default, there are three types available: Long, Medium, and Short.

-Insert 1223_03_23_Date_Time_Types.png
+Insert image 1223_04_23.png

-You can add a new date type by clicking the Add date type link.
+You can add a new date type by clicking on the Add date type link.
 Let's build an Extra Long date type.
 On the Add date type screen, simply enter the name of the type (Drupal will create an internal name for you) and select the Date format you want to use from the list of available formats.

-Insert 1223_03_24_Add_Date_Type.png
+Insert image 1223_04_24.png

-Click the Add date type button when you are satisfied with your selections.
+Click on the Add date type button when you are satisfied with your selections.

 If you can't find the format you want in the list, you can now build your own date format.
 Click on the Formats tab and you will see a list of all the custom date formats which have been defined.
-By default there aren't any.
+By default, there aren't any.

-Insert 1223_03_24_Date_Formats.png
+Insert image 1223_04_38.png

-To add a new date format, click the Add format or Add date format link.
-Let's build a date format that's very verbose.
+To add a new date format, click on the Add format or Add date format link.
+Let's build a date format that's very verbose, as shown below:

-Insert 1223_03_25_Custom_Date_Format.png
+Insert image 1223_04_25.png

 As you enter the format, Drupal will automatically display a sample representation of the format so you can verify that the format works as expected.
-After you are positive that format works properly, click the Add format button.
+After you are positive that the format works properly, click on the Add format button.
 Your new format will now be available for use on the Date types screen.

 Also new to Drupal 7 is the ability to set date and time formats by language if you are running a multilingual site.
-This functionality is reached through the Localize tab.
+This functionality is reached through the Localize tab:

-Insert 1223_03_26_Date_Format_Locales.png
+Insert image 1223_04_26.png

+The languages that are available on this page are defined in the Languages page in the Configuration section.
+This page is available at http://yoursite.com/admin/config/regional/language.

 To change the date formats for a particular language, simply select the edit link for the language.
-This takes you to a screen where you can override the default settings for a date type.
+This takes you to a screen where you can override the default settings for a date type:

-Insert 1223_03_27_Language_Date_Format.png
+Insert image 1223_04_27.png

 Typical changes here will include changing the order of the month and day and changing the format of the time to match the formatting which site visitors expect.